Dick Gregory: Early life

+Career

-Comedy career
+1956–1964: Comedy career

 Gregory started helping his family with the gigs he started to get at a young age.
-He was always involved in sports and in social groups in high school.
-He enrolled in Southern Illinois University in 1951.
-He was named the university's outstanding student athlete of the year in 1953.
-The same year he left college when he was drafted into the United States Army, where he performed comedy shows hosted by the Army after encouragement by his Commanding Officer.
-In 1961, Gregory made his New York debut at The Blue Angel nightclub, also recording a live set there, "Dick Gregory at the Blue Angel" for his album East & West.
-He soon came back to Chicago and finally got his big break at the Playboy Club in Chicago, also in 1961, that was supposed to be one night and ended up being six weeks and earned him a spot in Time and a guest appearance on Jack Paar’s show and other night clubs shows, etc.

 Gregory began his career as a comedian while serving in the military in the mid-1950s.
-He served in the Army for a year and a half at Fort Hood in Texas, Fort Lee in Virginia, and Fort Smith in Arkansas.
+He served in the Army for a year and a half at Fort Cavazos, formerly known as Fort Hood in Texas, Fort Lee in Virginia, and Fort Smith in Arkansas.
 He was drafted in 1954 while attending Southern Illinois University.
 After being discharged in 1956, he returned to the university but did not receive a degree.
 He moved to Chicago with a desire to perform comedy professionally.
 In 1958, Gregory opened the Apex Club nightclub in Illinois.
 The club failed and landed Gregory in financial hardship.
 In 1959, Gregory landed a job as master of ceremonies at the Roberts Show Club.